 Primary School teaching can be an incredibly rewarding career, as you can have the ability to inspire young children during the most important years of their life and development.
 As well as giving them access to good education to be able to progress throughout their lives.

-If you feel that you have the skills and qualifications to be a primary school teacher whether it is a teaching assistant, full time or part time teaching job and are looking for local work and support in your next career move, please do not hesitate to contact us on 0300 303 3227.
+If you feel that you have the skills and qualifications to be a primary school teacher whether it is a teaching assistant, full time or part-time teaching job and are looking for local work and support in your next career move, please do not hesitate to contact us on 0300 303 3227 to find out more about our Walsall teaching jobs.